-Produce Plus and NielsenIQ have released their Top 20 for 2021, which rates Australia’s leading fresh fruit and vegetable products.
+Produce Plus and NielsenIQ have released their Top 20 for 2021, which rates Australia’s top-selling fruit and vegies.
 Did your favourite fresh food make the cut?

 The Produce Plus-NielsenIQ Top 20 identifies the fruit and vegetable products most purchased by Australian households for take-home consumption.
 The products are ranked by their share of total take-home fresh fruit and vegetable dollar sales using NielsenIQ’s Homescan consumer panel for the 52 weeks ending April 18, 2021.

-Sweet potatoes and pumpkin have dropped out from the 2020 list, replaced by oranges and herbs.
+Sweet potatoes and pumpkin dropped out from the 2020 list, replaced by oranges and herbs.
 At the top end of the rankings, the tussle between tomatoes and bananas continues.
 Tomatoes, number one in the 2018 Top 20, have returned to the top spot after two years at number two.
-Bananas, the top performer in 2019 and 2020, slid into second.
+Bananas, the top performer in 2019 and 2020, slid into second place.

 While tomatoes saw average retail prices increase, they maintained the highest percentage of buying households in the Top 20, accounting for a 7% share of fruit and vegetable sales.